Skip to content

 1. Open the reverb controls using one of these two methods:

-2. In the Aetherial Audio (TXDSP) panel, locate the "Aetherial FreeVerb" sub-container and adjust the Size knob directly in the compact row.
+2. In the Aetherial Audio (TXDSP) panel, locate the "Aetherial FreeVerb" sub-container and adjust any knob directly in the compact row.

 4. Turn the Size knob left for a smaller, tighter room character; turn it right for a larger, more spacious hall feel.

-5. The knob label updates in real time and shows the current value as a percentage (for example, 50 %).
+9. Each knob label updates in real time and shows the current value.

 Live visualisation

-The display uses a dark background with a subtle grid.
-No interaction is required; it updates automatically whenever a knob value changes.
+The display updates automatically whenever a knob value changes.
+No interaction is required.

 What each control does

-Damp 50 % 0 % to 100 % ClientReverbTxDamping Higher values damp high frequencies faster in the tail.
-Linear mapping.
+Damp 50 % 0 % to 100 % Linear mapping.
+Higher values damp high frequencies faster in the tail.
+Label displayed as percentage.

-Pre 20 ms 0 to 100 ms ClientReverbTxPreDelayMs Pre-delay between the dry signal and the first reflections.
-Linear mapping.
+Pre 20 ms 0 to 100 ms Linear mapping.
+Pre-delay between the dry signal and the first reflections.
+Label 'X ms'.

 Tips